TJU-DRL-LAB/AI-Optimizer/modelbased-rl/README.md

 ## Usage Guidance

+We give some usage guidance about installing dependencies for beginners here, and also introduce how to modify the algorithm based on our implement version.

+Here we introduce how to configure your own dataset and modify the algorithm based on your own design for .

+##### Dependencies

-First follow the vanilla Dreamer and MBPO method and run the baselines (we introduced them in Dreamer/README.md and MBPO/README.md).
+First follow the vanilla Dreamer and MBPO method and install the coresponding dependencies (we introduced them in Dreamer/README.md and MBPO/README.md).
 Then run ED2-Dreamer or ED2-MBPO (following the detail operation in ED2-Dreamer/README.md or ED2-MBPO/README.md).

+##### Modify algorithms

+We integrated related works and codes into one framework, in order to make it easy to compare the main improvements between different works.
+For example, for Dreamer and ED2-Dreamer, we integrate the world model construction of both methods in a single moduel, and the same is true for other parts such as policies or wrappers.
+In this way, you can **target the modifications you want to improve, and quickly verify and compare**.

 In addition, we provide codes for Muzero, one of the most classic baseline for planning method.

 If you have useful suggestions, don't hesitate to raise an issue or submit a pull request!